 LEND Health Administration Fellowship

-The LEND Fellowship in Health Administration is a postgraduate degree program that provides training for professionals interested in health administration and public policy.
+The LEND Fellowship in Health Administration is a program for postgraduates that provides additional experience for professionals interested in health administration and public policy.
 This fellowship is most appropriate for those post-graduate students who have an interest in working with organizations and supporting issues of significance to families who have children with neurodevelopmental and related disabilities.

 The 9-12 month fellowship typically begins in late August or early September and is part-time.
 A modest stipend is provided.